 Like the SXSW Community, SXSW Programming Is Very Diverse

-SXSW Interactive Festival programming covers a wide span of topics and ideas.
+SXSW Interactive Festival covers a wide span of topics and ideas.
 Our daytime programming varies not only by track, but by format as well.
-To help you find what most interests you within our festival, we’ve created this nifty breakdown by Interactive session tracks, session formats followed by a breakdown of our Convergence tracks – which are session topics that overlap between our core industries of Music, Film & Interactive.
+To help you find what most interests you within our festival, we’ve created this nifty breakdown of Interactive programming tracks, followed by a breakdown of our Convergence tracks – which are session topics that overlap between our core industries of Music, Film and Interactive.
 Learn more about Convergence tracks and badge access.

 Art, Science and Inspiration